rage/java-programming/data/osa-1/1-starting-programming.md

 ```

 <!-- Rivi "// Kirjoita ohjelmasi tähän alle" on _kommenttirivi_, jota tietokone ei ota huomioon ohjelmaa suoritettaessa. -->
-The line "// Write your program here" is a _line comment_, which the computer skips over when executing the program.
+The line "// Write your program here" is a _line comment_, and the computer will ignore it when executing the program.

 <!-- Palauta tehtäväpohja palvelimen tarkastettavaksi ensin ilman minkäänlaisia muutoksia.
 Tällä tavoin harjoittelet tehtävän palauttamista.
 Tehtävän palauttaminen onnistuu valitsemalla TMC:ssä valikon TMC sekä sieltä kohdan "Submit". -->
 First submit the boilerplate to be checked on the server without changing anything.
 This way you practice submitting an exercise.
 You can submit an exercise by selecting the item "Submit" in the TMC menu in TMC.

 <!-- Kun olet saanut tehtävän palautettua, kokeile yllä olevaa videota noudattaen tulostuskomennon lisäämistä ohjelmaan ja ohjelman suorittamista (play-napin painaminen).
 Kun saat ohjelman tulostamaan tekstiä (teksti voi olla mitä tahansa), palauta tehtävä vielä kertaalleen palvelimelle. -->
-When you have submitted the exercise, try following the video above to add a print command to the program and to execute the program (by pressing the play - button).
+Once you have submitted the exercise, try following the video above to add a print command to the program and to execute the program (by pressing the play - button).
 When you have made your program to print some text (the text can be anything), submit the exercise to the server once more.

 <!-- Käytä tätä hiekkalaatikkotehtävää jatkossa erilaisten kokeilujen tekemiseen.
 Kun kohtaat materiaalissa uuden asian, kokeile sitä ensin hiekkalaatikossa, ja lähde sitten ratkaisemaan asiaan liittyviä tehtäviä. -->
-In the future, use this sandBox exercise to try out different things.
-When you encounter something new in the material, try it out first in the sandBox, and then begin solving the exercises on the topic.
+In the future, use this sandbox exercise to try out different things.
+When you encounter something new in the material, try it out first in the sandbox, and then begin solving the exercises on the topic.

 </programming-exercise>